anarchy.website

 To find a particular solution to the differential equation

-where $m$ is a non-negative integer, we use the form
+where m is a non-negative integer, we use the form

-where $s$ is $0$ if $r$ is not a root, $1$ is $r$ is a simple root, and $2$ if $r$ is a double root of the auxiliary equation.
+where s is 0 if r is not a root, 1 is r is a simple root, and 2 if r is a double root of the auxiliary equation.
 To find a particular solution to the differential equation

-for $\beta\neq0$, we use the form
+for β0, we use the form

-where $s$ is $0$ if $\alpha+\beta i$ is not a root and $1$ if $\alpha+\beta i$ is a root of the auxiliary equation.
+where s is 0 if α+βi is not a root and 1 if α+βi is a root of the auxiliary equation.

 The Superposition Principle

-The superposition principle goes like: Let $y_1$ by the solution to
+The superposition principle goes like: Let y1 by the solution to

-and $y_2$ be the solution to
+and y2 be the solution to

-Then, for any constants $k_1$ and $k_2$, the function $k_1y_1+k_2y_2$ is a solution to
+Then, for any constants k1 and k2, the function k1y1+k2y2 is a solution to

-Onto the topic of existence and uniqueness: for any real numbers $a\neq0$, $b$, $c$, $t_0$, $Y_0$, and $Y_1$, suppose $y_p(t)$ is a particular solution in an interval $I$ where $t_0\in I$ and that $y_1$ and $y_2$ are linearly independent solutions to the homogeneous equation in $I$, then there exists a unique solution in $I$ to the initial value problem
+Onto the topic of existence and uniqueness: for any real numbers a0, b, c, t0, Y0, and Y1, suppose yp(t) is a particular solution in an interval I where t0I and that y1 and y2 are linearly independent solutions to the homogeneous equation in I, then there exists a unique solution in I to the initial value problem

 and said solution is given by the form

-for the appropriate choice of constant $c_1$ and $c_2$.
+for the appropriate choice of constant c1 and c2.
 Now, the superposition principle and the method of undetermined coefficients make sweet, sweet love and birth a hybrid, which looks something like this:

-where $P_m$ is a polynomial of degree $m$.
+where Pm is a polynomial of degree m.
 The solution then is of the form

-where $s$ is determined by the same method as previously.
+where s is determined by the same method as previously.
 It could also look something like this:

-where $P_m(t)$ and $Q_n(t)$ are polynomials of degree $m$ and $n$ respectively.
+where Pm(t) and Qn(t) are polynomials of degree m and n respectively.
 The solution is then of the form

-where $k$ is the larger of $m$ and $n$, and $s$ is defined by the conditions given for $\eqref{41}$.
+where k is the larger of m and n, and s is defined by the conditions given for (41).

 Variable Coefficient Equations